 Managing Hearing Aids and Hand Tremors

-Tip 2: Changing Wax Traps
+Tip 2: Replace Wax Traps with Easier-to-Clean Alternatives

-Extended Receiver Tube
+Extended Receiver Tube for Hearing Aids

 Wax Trap vs. Extended Receiver Tube

-Tip 4: Consider a Lyric Hearing Aid
+Tip 4: Consider the Lyric Hearing Aid

-Lyric Hearing Aid
+Lyric Hearing Aid for Tremors

-Tip 5: The Pocket Talker
+Tip 5: Use a Pocket Talker for Simplicity

 Footnotes